Charlie Wilson (Texas politician): Congressional politics

 As a freshman representative, Wilson achieved the designation of the Big Thicket in Southeast Texas as a National Preserve in 1974.
 This early achievement made his colleagues respect his political power and Wilson quickly earned an appointment on the United States House Committee on Appropriations.
 During his incumbency, Wilson's colleagues regarded him as the "best horse trader in Washington" because of his ability to negotiate and trade votes with other congressmen to ensure passage of his favored bills.

 Despite not having many Jewish constituents, Wilson developed a strong relationship with Israel during his entire congressional career.
 This bond began during Wilson's first year in Washington when the Yom Kippur War occurred.
-From a young age, Wilson had always supported the "underdog", and Wilson quickly went to Israel's defense as a self-proclaimed "Israeli commando."
-While on the Appropriations committee, Wilson increased U.S. aid to Israel to $3 billion annually.
+Wilson quickly went to Israel's defense as a self-proclaimed "Israeli commando".
+While on the appropriations committee, Wilson increased U.S. aid to Israel to $3 billion annually.
 Later, Wilson's close ties with Israel enabled him to collaborate with Israeli defense engineers to create and transport man-portable anti-aircraft guns into Pakistan to be used in the Soviet–Afghan War.

 As for domestic policy, Wilson ceaselessly championed for the individual's rights, especially women's and minorities' rights.
 He continuously voted pro-choice and fought voting discrimination against African Americans.
 Women and African Americans were two of his largest constituent bases.
 Wilson respected his district's female vote so much that in 1974 he used the League of Women Voters to pass the Safe Drinking Water Act.
 In addition to supporting women's rights legislation, Wilson broke Washington tradition and hired female staffers.
 Although Wilson never had a female chief of staff, his office was filled with women who tirelessly helped the congressman.
 "Charlie's Angels", as they were commonly called, handled constituent problems for Wilson to ensure none of his constituents lacked in aid and support.
 Wilson's staff quickly drew the attention of his colleagues and media.
 Although rumors of scandals surrounded Wilson's office, Wilson emphatically insisted that his staff should be respected and their diligent work for the representative enabled them to have freedom to work independently of Wilson.